guardian/service-catalogue/ADR/03-data-accuracy.md

 This ADR outlines options for implementing the second item.

+It is also worth noting that this is only part of the data accuracy checks we'll perform.
+We will also look at the age of our data, and the volume of errors in the logs produced by CloudQuery.

 ## Positions
 ### 1. [AWS Resource Explorer](https://docs.aws.amazon.com/resource-explorer/latest/userguide/welcome.html)
 AWS Resource Explorer allows one to search resources in an AWS account.